madeso/bookshelf/content/books/clibook.md

 **Check general-purpose environment variables for configuration values when possible:**

--   `NO_COLOR`, to disable color (see [Output](#output)).
+-   `NO_COLOR`, to disable color (see [Output](#output)) or `FORCE_COLOR` to enable it and ignore the detection logic
--   `DEBUG`, to enable more verbose output.
+-   `DEBUG`, to enable more verbose output
--   `EDITOR`, if you need to prompt the user to edit a file or input more than a single line.
+-   `EDITOR`, if you need to prompt the user to edit a file or input more than a single line
--   `HTTP_PROXY`, `HTTPS_PROXY`, `ALL_PROXY` and `NO_PROXY`, if you’re going to perform network operations.
+-   `HTTP_PROXY`, `HTTPS_PROXY`, `ALL_PROXY` and `NO_PROXY`, if you’re going to perform network operations
     (The HTTP library you’re using might already check for these.)
--   `SHELL`, if you need to open up an interactive session of the user's preferred shell.
-    (If you need to execute a shell script, use a specific interpreter like `/bin/sh`)
+-   `SHELL`, if you need to open up an interactive session of the user's preferred shell (If you need to execute a shell script, use a specific interpreter like `/bin/sh`)
--   `TERM`, `TERMINFO` and `TERMCAP`, if you’re going to use terminal-specific escape sequences.
+-   `TERM`, `TERMINFO` and `TERMCAP`, if you’re going to use terminal-specific escape sequences
--   `TMPDIR`, if you’re going to create temporary files.
+-   `TMPDIR`, if you’re going to create temporary files
--   `HOME`, for locating configuration files.
+-   `HOME`, for locating configuration files
--   `PAGER`, if you want to automatically page output.
+-   `PAGER`, if you want to automatically page output
--   `LINES` and `COLUMNS`, for output that’s dependent on screen size (e.g. tables).
+-   `LINES` and `COLUMNS`, for output that’s dependent on screen size (e.g. tables)

 **Read environment variables from `.env` where appropriate.**
 If a command defines environment variables that are unlikely to change as long as the user is working in a particular directory, then it should also read them from a local `.env` file so users can configure it differently for different projects without having to specify them every time.
 Many languages have libraries for reading `.env` files ([Rust](https://crates.io/crates/dotenv), [Node](https://www.npmjs.com/package/dotenv), [Ruby](https://github.com/bkeepers/dotenv)).

 **Don’t use `.env` as a substitute for a proper [configuration file](#configuration).**